nismod/microsimulation/README.md

 - microsimulation: evolving a (microsynthesised) population forward in time
 - static: in this context, this means generating a synthetic population using estimated aggregate data, and a microsynthesis as a joint distribution
 - dynamic: in this context, this means evolving each entity as a dynamic progress, typically probabilistically.
 E.g. using Monte-Carlo and fertility/mortality/migration rates.
-- quasi-dynamic: in this context, a simplistic evolution whereby existing entities persist according to a survival probability and new entities are created to match a static estimate.
+- quasi-dynamic: in this context, a simplistic evolution whereby existing entities persist according to a survival probability and new entities are created randomly to match a static estimate.

 ## Introduction
 ### Static Microsimulation - Population